SAP/InfraBox/docs/install_gcloud.md

 - [docker](https://www.docker.com/)
 - [helm][helm]
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
+- a domain with access to the DNS configuration

 ## Setup your GCP Account
 A few things need to be created before we can install InfraBox.